restep-eco/EMI-Filter/README.md

 All documentation is licensed under the Creative Commons Attribution 4.0 International License.

-LTSpice circuit models are licensed under the MIT license.
+LTSpice circuit models (*.asc) are licensed under the MIT license.